vycke/crinkles.dev/src/pages/blog/ui-component-anatomy.md

 ## Conclusion

 When building our components, we can use various building blocks that work together.
 On both ends, we have interfaces for different audiences.
 We allow developers to interact with our UI components and change their behavior.
 On the other side, we have users interacting with our components.
 Different elements inside a component link these two interfaces together.
+By using a uniform structure for our components with established patterns, we can create realiable and maintainable UIs.